 Fellow employees have an unquestionable right to expect all personal information about themselves, their illness, their family and financial circumstances to be kept confidential.
 Every employee has an obligation to protect this confidence.
-Never discuss privileged information with others not authorized to receive it, either inside or outside the office.
+Never discuss privileged information with others not authorized to receive it.